You either love it or hate it. Acrylic yarn is a man-made fiber, formed of polymers created from petroleum products i.e. crude oil.

 Conclusion

 Acrylic knitting yarn is light, soft and cheap – with the most modern yarns sometimes mistaken for wool.
-It, of course, comes down to personal preference, but in my opinion, acrylic yarn has it’s applications and shouldn’t be overlooked.
+It, of course, comes down to personal preference.
+But acrylic yarn has its applications and shouldn’t be overlooked.

 There are many brands and qualities of acrylic knitting yarn available.
 Touch, feel, squish and pull the yarn if you have the chance to do so – if it doesn’t feel good to your fingers, find an alternative.